-Honeywell International Inc. common stock and other common stocks reported on the principal market on which the respective securities are traded.
+Honeywell International Inc. common stock is valued at the closing price reported on the New York Stock Exchange Composite Transaction Tape.
+Other common stocks are valued at the closing price reported on the principal market on which the respective securities are traded.
 Honeywell International Inc. common stock and other common stocks are all classified within level 1 of the valuation hierarchy.